 One Baltimore For Jobs (IB4J)

 Through support from the Maryland Legal Services Corporation, MVLS is part of IB4J, a workforce development demonstration project operated by the Baltimore City Mayor’s Office of Economic Development.
 MVLS provides legal screenings, clinics, know your rights presentations, brief advice and full representation at four community workforce sites: Caroline Center, Vehicles for Change, Jane Addams Resource Center, and Jobs Opportunity Task Force.

 Project Household is a coalition of legal service nonprofits in Baltimore City.
 The coalition members are Maryland Volunteer Lawyers Service, Maryland Legal Aid Bureau, Senior Legal Services, and Pro Bono Resource Center.
 The goal of Project Household is to provide legal help in order to keep older Baltimoreans in their homes.
 Legal issues may include foreclosures, debt collection, deed and probate issues, and financial exploitation.
 Project Household provides full representation, legal advice, and clinics.

 Washington County Courthouse Clinic

-MVLS operates a Family Law Self-Help Clinic in the Circuit Court of Washington County.
-Experienced family law attorneys provide free advice and information in a clinic setting to low-income litigants who do not have an attorney.
+MVLS operates a Family Law Self-Help Clinic in the Circuit Court of Washington County, where an experienced family law attorney provides free advice and other services to pro se Washington County litigants who are filing family law actions.